Valentino Pascucci: New York Mets

 On May 14, 2010, after a brief stint with the Camden Riversharks, Pascucci signed a minor league deal with the New York Mets, and was assigned to the Triple-A Buffalo Bisons.

 In 2011, he was called up when the rosters expanded on September 1, after hitting 21 home runs and driving in 91 RBI with Triple-A Buffalo.
 He made his Mets debut on September 8, 2011 when he pinch hit for Willie Harris.
 He got a single against Atlanta Braves pitcher Eric O'Flaherty and was then pinch run for by Jason Pridie.
 After that, he went 0–5 with a main pinch-hitter role for the team, until on September 24, he hit a game tying pinch-hit home run in the 7th inning off of Philadelphia Phillies pitcher Cole Hamels to tie the game at 1.
 It was Pascucci's first pinch-hit home run and just the 3rd home run of his Major league career.
 Val's teammate and Mets third baseman David Wright then hit a go-ahead double in the 8th inning to give the Mets a 2–1 win over their rivals.
 On the very next day, Pasccuci hit a pinch-hit RBI single against Phillies pitcher Antonio Bastardo.
 That would be Pasccuci's last hit of the 2011 season.
 He made a mere two pinch-hit appearances in the Mets' last series of the season against the Cincinnati Reds.
 Pasccuci finished the 2011 season 3-11, good for a .273 batting average.

 On November 17, 2011, the Mets announced that Pascucci would be invited to spring training as a non-roster invitee.
 He spent the entirety of the 2012 season with Triple-A Buffalo.
-During the 2012 season, Pascucci got invited to the Triple-A All-Star Game and Home Run Derby held in Buffalo, New York.
+During the 2012 season, Pascucci was invited to the Triple-A All-Star Game and Home Run Derby held in Buffalo, New York.
 Pascucci won the Home Run Derby, energizing the home crowd.
 He became a minor league free agent after 2012 season.